-Project CONDOR was an 18-month, multi-disciplinary Technology Research and Concept Evaluation project.
-It's focus was a heavy-lift, all-electric, quadcopter cargo drone and the investigation of a range of enabling technologies.
+Project CONDOR was an 18-month, multi-disciplinary technology research and concept evaluation project.
+It's focus was a heavy-lift, all-electric quadcopter cargo drone and the investigation of a range of enabling technologies.

-Funded by a Defence Innovation Hub (DIH) grant, the objective was to assess whether these enabling technologies could achieve the minimum specified performance requirements, such that it would be suitable for a specific set of logisitics support roles for all three arms of the Australian Defence Forces (Ground Army, Airforce and Navy), as well as for non-military roles, such as disaster relief and humanitarian aid; and in what countries there might be markets for military and non0military versions.
+Funded by a Defence Innovation Hub (DIH) grant, the objective was to assess whether these enabling technologies could achieve the minimum performance specifications required for Australian Defence Force logisitics support roles, as well as for non-military roles, such as disaster relief and humanitarian aid.

 - A range of high-energy density, rechargeable batteries.

-- The feasibility of the key technologies researched, and associated issues and opportunities.
+- The feasibility of key technologies researched and their associated issues and opportunities.

 - Any regulatory issues, approval process risks and risk mitigation in potential target markets.